Varbin/Tyche/README.rst

     If using python 2.5 (and maybe 2.6) and older you *have* to install PyCrypto to use Tyche!

 Tyche is tested with CPython 3.4, CPython 2.6, CPython 2.7, PyPy 2.4, PyPy3 2.4, Jython 2.7b3 and
-Jython 2.5.3.
-Please note if using Jython and if using Oracle Java, apply the *Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy* outside the US to use Tyche or use the *realy slow* pure python AES library shipped with Tyche (but this requires at least Jython 2.7).
+Jython 2.5.3, all 32-bit.
+Please note if using Jython, Oracle Java and living outside US, apply the *Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy* to not use the *realy slow* pure python AES library shipped with Tyche.

 To use the *Tyche.Test* module, you have to install at least Python 2.7.